niart/triplesumo/README.md

 The result **[after training the blue agent to join the ongoing game](https://www.youtube.com/watch?v=qSSW6TypXdQ&t=100s)**.

 You're welcome to visit the **[author's Youtube page](https://www.youtube.com/@intelligentautonomoussyste5467/videos)** to find more about her work.
 Contact her at **niwang.cs@gmail.com** if you have inquiry.
-This project is an extension of platform [Robosumo](https://github.com/openai/robosumo) with new interfaces.

 Steps of installing triplesumo:
 1. Download [Mujoco200](https://www.roboti.us/download.html), rename the package into mujoco200, then extract it in